6 Simple Craft Ideas Using Everyday Household Items

 Easy Craft Ideas for Moms Who Have Nothing on Hand

 In this post, I’m sharing six low-prep ideas for what to make when you have low to zero craft supplies, from cereal boxes to socks.
-So let’s dive in, mama, because you’ve got more “craft supplies” than you think.
+So let’s dive in, mama, because you’ve got more “craft supplies” around you than you think.

-1. Cereal Box Puzzles (The Easiest Craft with No Supplies)
+1. Cereal Box Puzzles

 2. Magazine Collage Art

-This is one of the best crafts with no supplies. all we used were an old magazine, and a glue stick, and if you don’t have glue available, cellotape works as well.
+This is one of the best crafts with no supplies, All we used were an old magazine, and a glue stick, and if you don’t have glue available, cellotape works as well.

 How to make it: